Delnegend/ffmpeg-progressbar/README.md

 ## Usage
 Replace `ffmpeg` in your command with `python ffmpegbar.py` or get the binary from the [releases](https://google.com) page if you don't want to install Python.

+## Note
+- This requires input and output video to have the same framecount.
+- Not working with audio.